 - Missing tables: Missing tables are not loaded.
 All other tables will continue to be loaded.
 You will need to update your pipeline settings to remove the missing tables.

 - Newly added tables and fields: The pipeline does not automatically add new tables/fields to the data source to your pipeline.
 The pipeline is not otherwise affected, and you can manually add new tables and fields to your pipeline as required.

 For CDC Pipelines

-Matillion shared jobs are available that handle schema drift (for Snowflake and Redshift currently), which will accommodate the conditions below.
+Matillion ETL shared jobs are available that handle schema drift, which will accommodate the conditions below.
 The agent loads data to your chosen cloud storage area which is then transformed to accommodate these conditions.
 If you intend to transform the data from your chosen cloud storage area yourself, the below are useful points to consider.